debralisa/deep-learning-challenge/README.md

 ## Results

-Data processing began with removing irrelevant information by dropping the EIN and NAME identification columns.
+1.Data processing began with removing irrelevant information by dropping the EIN and NAME identification columns.
 The IS_SUCCESSFUL column was identified and assigned the target variable for the initial model and the remaining columns were to be considered features for the model.

-In the second and third tests (AlphabetSoupCharity_Optimization.ipynb and AlphabetSoupCharity_Optimization2.ipynb), NAME identification column was added back for binning purposes.
+2.In the second and third tests (AlphabetSoupCharity_Optimization.ipynb and AlphabetSoupCharity_Optimization2.ipynb), NAME identification column was added back for binning purposes.
 The data was then split for training and testing sets.

-For all 3 tests, the target variable for the model was labeled “IS_SUCCESSFUL” and had the value of 1 for yes and 0 for no. APPLICATION_TYPE and CLASSIFICATION value was used for binning.
+3.For all 3 tests, the target variable for the model was labeled “IS_SUCCESSFUL” and had the value of 1 for yes and 0 for no. APPLICATION_TYPE and CLASSIFICATION value was used for binning.
 Several data points were used as a cutoff to bin “rare” variables together with the new value of “Other” for each unique value.
 Categorical variables were encoded by get_dummies() after checking to see if the binning was successful.

 ## Compiling, Training, and Evaluating the Model